ArnoVdH/photoblog/content/blog/2019/childfree.md

 Who takes care of you when you're older?

+It's your purpose in life.

 ## Reasons

 There are multiple reasons I don't want any children, but I think that any one of them would be sufficient to accept my decision.
 Better yet: I'd argue that the choice to _have_ children should be an active one requiring introspection and argumentation.

+Self-deterrmination and reproductive health.

 ### Personal